qwinsi/bitcoin-whitepaper-latex/README.md

-# LaTeX Reproduction of the Bitcoin Whitepaper
+# LaTeX Recreation of the Bitcoin Whitepaper

 This repository contains a LaTeX version of the Bitcoin whitepaper.